Education Search Engines

 - Google Scholar

-‘Simple way to broadly search for scholarly literature : peer-reviewed papers,theses, books, abstracts and articles, from academic publishers, professional societies, preprint repositories, universities and other scholarly organisations’.
+‘Simple way to broadly search for scholarly literature : peer-reviewed papers, theses, books, abstracts and articles, from academic publishers, professional societies, preprint repositories, universities and other scholarly organisations’.
+USA.

 - Google in Education

-More a directory of material than a search engine, but there is still quality material in a number of areas from apps to professional development.
+Directory of material rather than a search engine, but there is still quality material, from apps to professional development.
+USA.

 ‘Learn about any topic by exploring connections between concepts/facts on an interactive concept map, which you can customise and share !’